 SU Hope

-Founded in the aftermath of the Kahramanmaraş Earthquakes of February 2023, SU HOpe is a research laboratory housed within Sabancı Business School dedicated to advancing Sustainable Health and Humanitarian Operations.
-Under the leadership of Prof. Raha Akhavan, our lab brings together faculty, PhD students, and collaborators to tackle the urgent logistical, ethical, and socioeconomic challenges that arise in the critical hours and days following sudden onset disasters.
+Founded in the aftermath of the Kahramanmaraş Earthquakes of February 2023, SU-HOpe is a research laboratory housed within Sabancı Business School dedicated to advancing research on Sustainable Health and Humanitarian Operations Management.
+Under the leadership of Prof. Raha Akhavan (link to profile), our lab brings together faculty members, PhD students, and collaborators to tackle the urgent operational and logistical challenges that commonly arise in healthcare and disaster settings.

 Principal Investigator